Informatievlaanderen/VSDS-LDES-E2E-testing/tests/001.client-replicate-ldes/README.md

     curl http://localhost:9011/
     ```

-2. Start the workflow containing the LDES Client

-    Run the replication using:
+2. Start the workflow containing the LDES Client to run the replication using:
     ```bash
-    docker compose up ldio-workflow -d
+    docker compose up ldio-workbench -d
+    while ! docker logs $(docker ps -q -f "name=ldio-workbench$") | grep 'Started Application in' ; do sleep 1; done
     ```
+    or:
+    ```bash
+    docker compose up nifi-workbench -d
+    while ! curl -s -I "http://localhost:8000/nifi/"; do sleep 5; done
+    ```
+    > **Note**: for the [NiFi workbench](http://localhost:8000/nifi/) you also need to upload the [workflow](./nifi-workflow.json) and start it

 3. Verify LDES members are correctly received